dbinfrago/capellambse-context-diagrams/docs/diagram_view.md

 - Preserves all elements and connections from the original diagram
 - Applies ELK layout algorithms for optimal positioning
-- Supports all diagram types (SAB, LAB, PAB, etc.)
+- Supports these diagram types (SAB, SDFB, LAB, LDFB, PAB, PDFB)
 - Maintains proper component hierarchy
 - Supports PVMT styling
 - Allows customization of spacing and layout options